Skip to content

 • AI-Protocol defines how to talk to each provider in YAML manifests

-• Runtime implementations (Rust, Python) read these manifests and execute requests
+• Runtime implementations (Rust, Python, TypeScript, Go) read these manifests and execute requests

 • Zero hardcoded logic — no if provider == "openai" branches anywhere